chanzuckerberg/czid-cli/README.md

 #### Setup

-First log in with your IDSeq account:
+First log in with your CZ ID account:

 ```bash
 idseq login
 ```

-You will be prompted to log in with your IDSeq account via the web.
+You will be prompted to log in with your CZ ID account via the web.

 Accept the user agreement: